4riful/Periodic-table/README.md

 # Periodic-table
 This is a educational project.

-Something went to cool with you.I have basically make it for student.it's smart periodic table .Here I have included all details according to iupac (2018).
+Something went to cool with you.I have basically make it for student.Here I have included all details according to iupac (2018).
-Here you will find all the details of an particular atom .You have to write here just the symbol of atom...Then you can find all .. it's really easy to use.
+You will find all the details of an particular atom with this program .Just you have to  enter the symbol of atom...Then it will thow the details of this atom back.. it's really easy to use.

 # Educational value
 Now a days ,Many of us use Android phone .
-They can use it for educational purpose.I think it will save time.
+We can use it for educational purpose.I think it will save time.

 # installation process..
-# for Ubuntu and other  Linux distro
+# for Ubuntu and any other  Linux distro
 First of all
 install python3!.
-After that goto terminal and command
+After that Open up your terminal and follow those command

 $ git clone https://github.com/4riful/Periodic-table.git
 after cloning that ,,,,
 $cd periodic-table